Deeparkrish/weather-report/README.md

 * The search buttons have been added dynamically using Java script.
 * When the user clicks on a city in the search histor he is again presented with current and future conditions for that city.
 * The applciation is responsive and has a clean interface.
+* the HTML page is designed  using Bootstrap and the elements are styled using CSS.

 ## Future enchancements :
 * Adding the time zone  and the destination time value, using moment.tz (Node.js) once we learn the technology.